 Our original mission of making a difference continues.

-What our wedding day taught us is that there is an opportunity to make a difference in the spiritual and cultural side of being gay and lesbian.
+What our wedding day taught us is that there is an opportunity to make a difference in the spiritual and cultural side of being LGBTQ.

 The exciting thing is, this difference has the potential to benefit not only each of us today, but also the generations to come.
 The reason is that, far from being merely abstract concepts with no bearing on real life, the cultural and spiritual strength of a people impacts all practical aspects of their daily living: health, relationships, family life, and all the things that flow from it, including social, economic, and political mobility.

-We want to build an ethos that uplifts and educates the best of our human nature as gay and lesbian people.
+We want to build an ethos that uplifts and educates the best of our human nature as people who are LGBTQ.

 So we’re setting out to build a sanctuary that stokes the fires that burn in all of us who want to make a difference.